matteo-passeri/2D-SpaceShooter---Java-Exercise/README.md

 TO DO
 -----
-- Urgent:
+URGENT:
 - Change the Comparator renderSorter (it crash with too many creatures(entities?) on screen (not actually possible to have too many creatures on screen))
-*improve spawnEngine (the check of empty space, etc)
+- Improve spawnEngine (the check of empty space, etc)

-- Medium:
+MEDIUM:
-*Menu (at least Play button working)
+- Menu (at least Play button working)
-*create coin item to be able to upgrade your ship *"Inventory" (Upgrades)
+- Create coin item to be able to upgrade your ship

-- Light:
+- "Inventory" (Upgrades)

+LIGHT:
-*Upgrades system(?) (probably not needed)
+- Upgrades system(?) (probably not needed)
-*implements more enemy ships
+- Implements more enemy ships
-*implements more user ships
+- Implements more user ships